polvinc/HEMY/README.md

 While HEMY is open-source and free to use, the development process has been costly.
 Each iteration required new parts, and the path to the current successful design involved many expensive learning experiences.

-Hey!
 Help me out for a couple of :beers: !

 <a href="https://www.buymeacoffee.com/polvinc" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>